WilliamFreedman/Py-n/README.md

 We also have included a few test files that demonstrate important features of our language.

 Instructions for use: Move the test file to src/preprocessing/input_file.
 In the root directory, compile and run main.ml with the name of the test file as a command line argument.
+Since the preprocessor doesn't correctly handle indentation yet, testing is currently done by building and running the scanner and inputting the program into stdin.
+This also requires manual insertion of INDENT and DEDENT tokens.

 We also have included a few test files that demonstrate important features of our language.

 In the future, semantics should be implemented along with any back-end functionality that would be required.